kellytran3k/kellytran3k.github.io/_pages/about.md

 I'm the daughter of Vietnamese refugees and heroes.
 I was born and raised on the outskirts of Atlanta, in a low-income household in a majority minority area.
 I am a first-generation college student, meaning that I am the first person in my extended family to attend college. **I am set to graduate from Georgia Tech in Spring 2022.**

 I am a curious individual who always aims to exceed expectations, and a fast learner in areas where I lack experience.
 Most of my technical knowledge comes from **hackathons**, **classes**, and [**experience**](/work/) as a TA and research assistant.
 In addition, I have recently been introducting myself to info-security topics as well.
-I like to do practice by playing [CTF wargames](https://overthewire.org/wargames/).
+I like to practice by playing [CTF wargames](https://overthewire.org/wargames/).
 I strive to constantly learn, develop ethical code, and be the best who I can be. :)

 ---